damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 #### For GitLab BV employees only

-1. [x] _not relevant_ New team member: fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/1mExVeTRn1cd0MtnNuvMSy7UJ8WazI5D6_snq3R6bsmI/viewform)
+1. [x] _not relevant_ People Ops: fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/e/1FAIpQLSekAouLh-DQsDXVho4TYL62CsBK8Pj0NhfI--npa3L1nF8IqA/viewform) using the data the team member entered into BambooHR and send the HR Savvy.
-This info is needed to get your profile ready with Savvy HR in order to get you your pay slips and other information.
-Next to Savvy, the People Ops team will also get a copy of the form info for your employee file on BambooHR.
+This info is needed to get the team member's profile ready with Savvy HR in order to get pay slips and other information.
+People Ops will file in BambooHR.

 #### All team members